systechafrica/systechafrica.github.io/workflow/adminPanel.md

 ### Admin Panel

 The access links under the Admin Panel menu allow viewing of a list of all processes categories and task instances and other parameters.
-Click the links to open their respective windows as shown below:
+Click the drop-down submenu links to open their respective windows as shown below:

 <img  alt="workflow admin panel image" width="98%" height="auto"  class="center"  src="../media6/image5.png">